Avionics and Homemade RC Electronics

 Draganfly FET Interface with PIC 12C508

-The original Draganfly quadcopter and its control board has been around for 20+ years.
+The original Draganfly quadcopter and its control board have been around for 20+ years.
 It uses three rate gyros, a custom circuit board with a PIC running custom code, and four FETS to drive four brushed motors.
 It was expensive, but it was all that was available to fly commercially for a long time.
 You can get orders of magnitude more performance now out of inexpensive brushless motors, BESCs, and off the shelf flight controllers, but it is still fun to play with these older electronics.

 The PIC source code for the Draganfly FET to PWM converter is here.